LakshitAgarwal/DwellDuo/README.md

 Starting the Application

 After all the dependencies have been successfully installed, you're ready to start the application.
-Still in the root directory of your project, run the following command:
+Still, in the root directory of your project, run the following command:

 npm start